-Florent Malrieu is a member of the "conseil" of IRMAR (institut de recherche mathématiques de Rennes, UMR 6625).

-Valérie Monbet is the director of the master on statistics and econometry at université de Rennes 1.
+Valérie Monbet is a member of the "comité de direction" and of the "conseil" of IRMAR (institut de recherche mathématiques de Rennes, UMR 6625).
+She is also a member of the "conseil scientifique" of the department of mathematics of université de Rennes 1.